-For some NHS professional courses, NHS Student Services may be available to help with associated costs via the Learning Support Fund: www.nhsbsa.nhs.uk/ learning-support-fund.
+For some healthcare professional courses, NHS Student Services may be available to help with associated costs via the Learning Support Fund: www.nhsbsa.nhs.uk/learning-support-fund.
+Please note this is not available for international students.

 If you are allocated to a practice placement locality, we will make every effort to ensure you have the majority of your practice experience within that area.
-However we cannot guarantee this completely and must reserve the right to change it with limited notice should an urgent need arise.
+However we cannot quarantee this and reserve the right to change it with limited notice should the need arise.
 A change of placement area cannot be guaranteed even where there are exceptional circumstances, as no alternative placement may be available.